sajjadGG/book-python/advanced/concurrency/asyncio-awaitable.rst

 AsyncIO Awaitable
 =================
+* Since Python 3.5 :pep:`492` -- Coroutines with async and await syntax
 * Object is an awaitable if it can be used in an ``await`` expression
 * Awaitable objects: Coroutines, Tasks, Futures
 * ``__await__`` and ``await`` keyword